 -

-- Use metrics like DR (Ahrefs), DA (Moz), Authority Score (Semrush) for the domain, and UR (Ahrefs), PA (Moz) for the specific linking page.[2, 11, 13, 30, 37, 39, 44, 46, 84, 85] Higher scores generally indicate higher authority and a more valuable link.
+- Use indicators like DR (Ahrefs), DA (Moz), and Authority Score (Semrush) to find the domain, and UR (Ahrefs) and PA (Moz) to find the exact connecting page.[2, 11, 13, 30, 37, 39, 44, 46, 84, 85] In general, higher scores signify a more valuable link and more authority.

 -

-- Descriptive and Relevant: Anchor text should accurately describe the content of the linked page.[2, 77, 79, 80, 86]
+- Descriptive and Related: The anchor text should give you a fair notion of what the linked website is about.[2, 77, 79, 80, 86]

 -